harryzhu626/217nlp/assignment1/README.md

-# 217nlp
-assignment 1 NER
+# 217nlp assignment 1 spacy NER

+How to USE:
+run pip install -r requirements.txt